Defined Names

 Delete Defined Names

-Also you can delete the defined name directly through the returned FDefinedName
+You can also directly delete the defined name using the returned FDefinedName

 instance.